Answer Keys

 53 A. Middle of the paragraph describes a “procedure whereby scientific ideas are subject to peer review” that is still used.

-54 E. First few sentences of this paragraph confirm that scientific knowledge and discoveries are not always conclusive and there are certain controversies connected to them.
+54 E. First few sentences of this paragraph confirm that scientific knowledge and discoveries are not always conclusive, and there are certain controversies connected to them.

-55 E. Second part of the paragraph talks about involvement of media, politicians and institutions in certain scientific matters, so the issue is no longer purely scientific.
+55 E. Second part of the paragraph talks about the involvement of media, politicians and institutions in certain scientific matters, so the issue is no longer purely scientific.

 56 D. First part of the paragraph: “… the widening gulf between what science enables us to do and what it’s prudent or ethical actually to do”.